msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

 <img align = "center" width = "700" height = "200" src = "https://github.com/msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/assets/148572780/b227f8ad-4a35-4f56-b922-b8466bf042f3">

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><br> Handling NULL values and filtering based on multiple criteria</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that ISNULL() replaces NULL values with a specified value, and WHERE filters the results based on specified conditions.
+This query aims to identify electronic products with order quantities between 5 and 10 and calculate their total revenue.
+It utilizes a LEFT JOIN to combine the Product and OrderItem tables, ensuring all products are included.
+ISNULL() replaces NULL values with 0 to ensure accurate calculations for products with no sales.
+WHERE filters the results to only include electronic products with order quantities between 5 and 10.
+Total revenue is calculated by multiplying order quantity and price, and the results are sorted in descending order based on total revenue. </li>
 </ul>